 ・Okinawa was originally an independent nation called “Ryuku” and was not part of Japan.

-“Shuri Castle “, which a number of tourists visit today was a symbol of the thriving of the Kingdom.
+“Shuri Castle “, which a number of tourists visit today, was a symbol of the Kingdom’s success.

-・People in Okinawa do not go swimming to the beach much.
+・People in Okinawa do not often go swimming at the beach.
 They would rather barbecue on the beach.

-・During the summer time the sun sets around 20:00 in Okinawa because it is located so west of the mainland.
+・During the summer, the sun sets at around 20:00 in Okinawa because it is located so far west of the mainland.

-・Mimiga is Okinawan gourmet delicacy of pig ear and quite a common and popular
+・Mimiga is an Okinawan gourmet delicacy consisting of pig ear.
+It is a common and popular dish.

-・Okinawa was the only place in Japan where the US and Japan fought the ground battle during World War II and over 150,000 civilians were killed in the battle, which accounted for the 1/4 of the entire population of Okinawa.
+・Okinawa was the only place in Japan where the US and Japan fought a ground battle during World War II.
+More than 150,000 civilians were killed in the battle, which accounted for 1/4 of the entire population of Okinawa.
 (The number of the victims of the atomic bomb in Hiroshima was 80,000.)
-This was the largest operation the US military took during World War II with 1,500 war ships and half a million troops.
-20,000 US soldiers were dead during the operation.
+This was the largest US military operation during World War II, with 1,500 warships and half a million troops.
+A total of 20,000 US soldiers died during the operation.

-・After World War II Okinawa was occupied by the USA until 1975.
-Until it was retuted to Japan in 1975 they drove on the right side of the road and used the UD dollars as currency.
-They needed passports to go to the mainland Japan.
+・After World War II, the US occupied Okinawa until 1975, at which point it was returned to Japan.
+Before then, Okinawans drove on the right side of the road and used the UD dollars as currency.
+They also needed passports to visit mainland Japan.

 ・There are 363 islands in Okinawa Prefecture.

-・There several kinds of fruits, vegetables and plants that cannot be taken out of Okinawa to mainland Japan because of quarantine regulations.
+・Several types of fruits, vegetables and plants cannot be taken from Okinawa to mainland Japan because of quarantine regulations.